JuanLiOHRI/Abbreviated-Smell-Test-PD/README.md

 # Abbreviated Smell Test to Identify Patients with PD/DLB

-Code for analysis in the manuscript entitled "Development of a Simplified Smell Test to Identify Patients with Typical Parkinson’s as Informed by Multiple Cohorts, Machine Learning and External Validation".
+Code for analysis in the manuscript entitled "_Development of a Simplified Smell Test to Identify Patients with Typical Parkinson’s as Informed by Multiple Cohorts, Machine Learning and External Validation_".

 medRxiv preprint doi: https://doi.org/10.1101/2024.08.09.24311696